dev126712/dockerized-three-tier-app/Day1/Day1README.md

 # I wanted a simple app that I can contenerize with Docker so I ask google AI to help me.
-The prompr I sent it was:

 ## Prompt:
 ### Can you make me a small three their application so that I can dockerize it myself.
 Can you specified all the dependencies I need.
 Do not give me the the docker files I want to build it myself.

+## The response i got back:

 ### That's the best way to learn!
 I won't give you the complete Dockerfile, but I'll walk you through the five essential steps and the corresponding commands you need to include, along with explanations for why we do each step in this specific order.